mcclatchy/docpub/docpub-planning-notes.md

 *NOTES*
 * why does documentcloud_object not work inside the Document class for upload and not outside for updating? right now it's duplicated, grrr...
-* for admin fields, note which are displayed publicly
+* COMPLETE: for admin fields, note which are displayed publicly
-* doccloud creds in django user; if not, then use master account
+* PUNT: doccloud creds in django user; if not, then use master account
+	* this is tough bc then file edits by another user don't work and you end up recreating the DocumentCloud.org admin
-* file storage
+* UNNECESSARY: file storage
 	* S3? https://github.com/bradleyg/django-s3direct
 	* do we even need to store the PDF or can we just stream it?
 	* if it needs to be stored, then probably best to delete after uploaded to avoid huge storage costs
-* workflow
+* COMPLETE: workflow
 	* add / edit
 	* view form
 	* submit + get embed code
-* drag-and-drop interface for the form? initially it will just be a standard "click and choose"
+* TK: drag-and-drop interface for the form? initially it will just be a standard "click and choose"
 	* try jQuery File Upload; basic seems best https://blueimp.github.io/jQuery-File-Upload/basic.html
 	* also check out this Django implementation https://github.com/sigurdga/django-jquery-file-upload
-* use Google oauth for login?
+* TK: use Google oauth for login?
 	* https://developers.google.com/api-client-library/python/start/get_started
 	* https://developers.google.com/api-client-library/python/guide/django
 	* https://artandlogic.com/2014/04/tutorial-adding-facebooktwittergoogle-authentication-to-a-django-application/
-* use Google Drive or Issuu for first pass?
+* TK: use Google Drive or Issuu for first pass?
 	* https://developers.google.com/drive/v3/web/quickstart/python
 	* https://developers.issuu.com/
 	* https://www.scribd.com/developers (no longer accepting new registrations)
-* create bookmarklet that can grab a PDF open in your browser?
+* TK: create bookmarklet that can grab a PDF open in your browser?
-* ablity to convert word doc to PDF during file upload?
+* TK: ablity to convert word doc to PDF during file upload?